interzoid/interzoid-platform/company-name-matching/snowflake-examples/README.md

 Company and organization names often appear in many different formats across systems due to abbreviations, legal suffix variations, misspellings, punctuation differences, and inconsistent capitalization.

-The Interzoid Company Name Matching API analyzes each company name and returns a **similarity key**.
+The Interzoid Company Name Matching API analyzes each company name and then generates and returns a **similarity key**.
 Records that share the same similarity key are considered strong matches, even when the original name strings differ significantly.

 By generating and storing similarity keys in Snowflake, you can use standard SQL to efficiently group, match, and analyze related company records.